nrfconnect/sdk-nrf/applications/nrf5340_audio/broadcast_source/README.rst

 Building and running
 ********************

-This application can be found under :file:`applications/nrf5340_audio/broadcast_source` in the nRF Connect SDK folder structure.
+This application can be found under :file:`applications/nrf5340_audio/broadcast_source` in the nRF Connect SDK folder structure, but it uses :file:`.conf` files at :file:`applications/nrf5340_audio/`.

 The nRF5340 Audio DK comes preprogrammed with basic firmware that indicates if the kit is functional.
 See :ref:`nrf53_audio_app_dk_testing_out_of_the_box` for more information.

-To build the application, see :ref:`nrf53_audio_app_building`.
+To build the application, complete the following steps:

+1. Select the BIS mode by setting the ``CONFIG_TRANSPORT_BIS`` Kconfig option to ``y`` in the :file:`applications/nrf5340_audio/prj.conf` file for the debug version and in the :file:`applications/nrf5340_audio/prj_release.conf` file for the release version.
+#.
+Complete the steps for building and programming common to all audio applications using one of the following methods:

+   * :ref:`nrf53_audio_app_building_script`
+   * :ref:`nrf53_audio_app_building_standard`

 After programming, the broadcast source automatically starts broadcasting the default 48-kHz audio stream.